 The harvest of apples starts at the end of the summer and goes well into autumn. .
 They are loaded with vitamin C, especially in the skin and they also have a cholesterol lowering effect.
 Apples keep for up to 2 months in a cool place.

 In the kitchen: depending on the variety used, they are a great product in savoury dishes as well as sweet dishes.
 A delicious apple crumble, apple mash, or a succulent apple cake will surely lighten up those dark and cold autumn days.

 Cranberries are native to North America.These highly nutritious berries are a good source of vitamins and antioxidants.
 Harvest of fresh cranberries in September and October.
 They can be kept in the fridge for up to 2 months or they can be frozen.

 In the kitchen: this popular super food can be served in the form of a sauce or a drink but they are equally great in a stuffing or a cake.
 They are often used to prepare a sauce for a Thanksgiving or Christmas meal.

 The main fig season is late summer, but during fall, good quality figs are still available.
 Protect them well if you grow them because birds love them too!
 The entire fruit, resembling a teardrop, is edible from the soft purple or green skin to the red flesh filled with tiny seeds.

 In the kitchen: they complement many foods from the Mediterranean and pair well with smoked meat.
-They are amazing in desserts and served with strong cheeses.
+They are amazing in desserts and figs served with strong cheeses are simply devine.